rdfruit/general/README.md

 ## Goals
 - Leverage the RDF data structure
-- Clear separation of roles regarding definitions
+- Clear separation of roles regarding definitions (@fkleedorfer: not sure what that means - would appreciate more detailed explananation)
-- Enabels an iterative development process
+- Enables an iterative development process
 - Highly reusable outcome (the transformations can be used in other contexts)
 - Handle language transparently
 - Zero-input fallback
   - If there are no transformations defined a first naive rendering is provided.
   - The transformation still need to work on RDF data structures provide without an explicit ontology.
 - Never show URIs
+- Provide edit as well as display functionality
+- Allow different GUI rendering results for the same underlying data, depending on context